ridge/tectonic-redocly/getting-started/rks/marketplace/marketplace.md

 # Application marketplace
-Using Ridge Application marketplace you can deploy a prepackaged applications from an application catalog on any Kubernetes cluster.
+Using Ridge Application marketplace, you can deploy prepackaged applications from an application catalog on any Kubernetes cluster.

 ## Deploying an application
 You can deploy an application in 2 ways: